Old Business

 2028

 The history of the A’s plans to build a new stadium and associated development on the Oakland waterfront, then alternatively to move to Las Vegas, is so sordid that the less said, the better.
-On October 9, 2024, the Tropicana Hotel was imploded (5:13 video) to create a site for a future ballpark (and, of course, associated development).
-The LAS VEGAS ATHLETICS hope to be in their new home for the 2028 season.
+On June 23, 2025, the LAS VEGAS ATHLETICS held a ceremonial ground breaking so for now, the team anticipates playing its 2028 season in Nevada.

 When the SAN ANTONIO MISSIONS were sold in fall 2022 to a consortium that included seasoned baseball executives and a local real estate developer, it seemed like a breakthrough (Ballpark Digest) in the years-long hand-wringing over a new stadium.
 Two more years would pass before MLB threatened to relocate the Texas League team, which resulted in the City approving broad financing terms in September 2024 and one month later, inking with Bexar County a Memorandum of Understanding (San Antonio Report) that calls for a new ballpark by 2028.